-Throughout team history, Peterborough has enjoyed much success and paved the way for many legends, and its successes have helped to put Peterborough and the Petes on the map throughout the hockey world.
-The Petes have finished atop their division nine times, and held such records as nine time Ontario Hockey League Champions, most Memorial Cup appearances for a franchise, (eight), and most final game appearances, (six), both a CHL record.
-As a franchise they have missed the post season just four times in franchise history, (1961/62, 1975/76, 2003/04 and 2006/07).
-Ironically, the Peterborough Petes have recorded only one franchise Memorial Cup Championship team in 1979 coached by Gary Green.
+Throughout team history, Peterborough has enjoyed much success, which have helped to put Peterborough and the Petes on the map throughout the hockey world and paved the way for many legends.
+The Petes have held such records as nine-time OHL Champions, most Memorial Cup appearances for a franchise (8), and most final game appearances (6), both a CHL record.
+As a franchise, The Petes have missed the post season just 7 times (1961/62, 1975/76, 2003/04, 2006/07, 2010/11, 2011/12 and 2012/13).
+Ironically, the Peterborough Petes have recorded only one franchise Memorial Cup Championship, earned by the 1979 team coached by Gary Green.

 To date, one of the most significant accomplishments for the Petes, their fans, members of its organization, and the City of Peterborough was hosting the Memorial Cup tournament in 1996 while celebrating the franchise’s 40th anniversary in the league.
 The club set standards achieving a 100% sell-out each tournament game (4,429).